 Instructions

-Place butter in a medium saucepan.
-Cook over medium heat, stirring occasionally, until butter melts and foams.
-Continue cooking until the foam subsides, brown specks form in the bottom of the pan, and the butter turns nut brown (8-10 minutes).
+- Place the butter in a medium saucepan.
+Cook over medium heat, stirring occasionally, until the butter melts and foams.
+Continue cooking until the foam subsides, brown specks form in the bottom of the pan, and the butter turns a nutty brown (8-10 minutes).

-Whisk together flour, cream of tartar, cinnamon, baking soda, and salt.
+- Whisk together the flour, cream of tartar, cinnamon, baking soda, and salt.
 Set aside.

-Combine eggs and milk in a small bowl.
+- Combine the eggs and milk in a small bowl.
 Whisk lightly.

-Turn off mixer when butter has cooled to room temperature.
-Add sugar and brown sugar.
+- Turn off the mixer when the butter has cooled to room temperature.
+Add the sugar and brown sugar.
 Beat until combined.
 Reduce mixer speed to low and pour in egg mixture.
 Beat until well-combined.

-Add flour mixture in three portions, beating just until combined after each addition.
+- Add the flour mixture in three portions, beating just until combined after each addition.

-Gather dough into a mound in the bowl.
-Cover bowl and refrigerate at least an hour, or up to 24 hours.
+- Gather the dough into a mound in the bowl.
+Cover the bowl and refrigerate at least an hour, or up to 24 hours.

-Preheat oven to 400°.
-Line baking sheets with silicone liners or parchment paper.
+- Preheat oven to 400°F. Line baking sheets with silicone liners or parchment paper.

-Stir together cinnamon-sugar ingredients in a wide-mouth bowl.
+- Stir together the cinnamon-sugar ingredients in a wide-mouth bowl or shallow dish.

-Using about 2 tablespoons of dough at a time, roll dough into balls.
+- Using about 2 tablespoons of dough at a time, roll the dough into balls.
 Roll each ball in cinnamon-sugar to coat.
-Place cookies about 1 & 1/2 inches apart on prepared baking sheets.
+Place the cookies about 1 & 1/2 inches apart on prepared baking sheets.

-Bake for 10 minutes, or until cookies are cracked and set.**
+- Bake one pan at a time for 10 minutes, or until cookies are cracked and set.**

-Cool on pans on wire racks for 10 minutes.
-Then, transfer cookies to wire racks to cool completely.
+- Cool on the pans on wire racks for 10 minutes.
+Then, transfer the cookies directly onto wire racks to cool completely.

 Notes